TrebledJ/musescore-todo-list/README.md

 As of writing, the MuseScore 4 (MS4) plugin environment is still a work in progress.
 Nevertheless, a version for MS4 is available, with the following limitations:

 * Dialog.
 Docked plugins are currently unavailable, forcing the plugin to be a dialog.
 * Fixed dimensions.
+Currently, the dialog width/height are fixed.
 On some resolutions, the dialog box may be too small or big.
 I've added a couple options to modify the dimensions.
 You may need to reload the plugin afterwards.
 * Jank text input UI in settings.
 QML `TextField` doesn't work for now, so please bear with it.

 Also, FYI note that the `ElementType` codes have changed between MS4 and MS3.
 See the table in [Settings](#settings).